nickmeldrum/tdd-course/README.md

-run the test to ensure it fails in the way you expect it to write meaningful tests that are self-explanatory test shoud only have one reason to fail triangulate through concrete examples towards general solutions
+run the test to ensure it fails in the way you expect it to write meaningful tests that are self-explanatory test shoud only have one reason to fail may have more than 1 assertion, but should test 1 thing triangulate through concrete examples towards general solutions simplest generalisation - not simplest thing - so think of looking for the pattern/ algorithm instead of hardcoding values/ adding if statements